vg-mjg/301-wwyd-translation/README.md

 # 301-wwyd-translation
-Translation of 301 wwyd mahjong book.
+Translation of 301 wwyd mahjong book (https://repo.riichi.moe/library.html#mahj-strat -> japanese books)
 Status: Chapters 3/10
 Status: page 73/220.
 Please report typos or other errors, either in /mjg/ thread or here (better).
 Seriously, if you want to lend a hand just make a throwaway account and report errors.
 Or typeset yourself (using wild word).
 Or fix the english.